-The FASB Emerging Issues Task Force has issued its statement EITF 04-5: Investor's Accounting for an Investment in a Limited Partnership When the Investor Is the Sole General Partner and the Limited Partners Have Certain Rights.
-This statement is effective for December 31, 2006 financial statements and provides guidance as to when a general partner of a limited partnership must consolidate the partnership in its financial statements.
+FASB ASC Consolidation Topic 810-20: Consolidation, Control of Partnerships and Similar Entities (Formerly EITF 04-05, Investor's Accounting for an Investment in a Limited Partnership When the Investor Is the Sole General Partner and the Limited Partners Have Certain Rights)

+This standard provides guidance as to when a general partner of a limited partnership must consolidate the partnership in its financial statements.
 In applying this guidance, project accountants may determine that the operating tier partnership must be consolidated with the sponsor or an entity formed by the sponsor as the general partner of the partnership.
-However, EITF 04-5 does not change the generally accepted reporting practice that a subsidiary may produce unconsolidated financial statements separate from those of its parent.
+However, this standard does not change the generally accepted reporting practice that a subsidiary may produce unconsolidated financial statements separate from those of its parent.
 Project financial statements submitted to MHIC should be prepared on an unconsolidated (stand alone) basis.
 Please do not submit project financial statements to MHIC that have been consolidated with a general partner or project sponsor without including supplemental statements showing the activities of the project.
 Audit opinions accompanying unconsolidated subsidiary project financials should contain an appropriate 'emphasis of a matter' paragraph disclosing the nature or the project's consolidation with the sponsor.